Rush!: Reception

 At review aggregator Metacritic, which assigns a weighted rating out of 100 to reviews from mainstream critics, Rush! has an average score of 65 based on 16 reviews, indicating "generally favorable" reception.
 Aggregator AnyDecentMusic? gave it 6.6 out of 10, based on their assessment of the critical consensus.
 Rho Chung of The Skinny opined that the album "perfectly captures the sense of spontaneous authenticity that makes for a one-of-a-kind show".
 Writing for Kerrang!, Sam Law felt that the band are "still utterly unstoppable" when they "tap into the youthful exuberance and fiery eccentricity that got them here in the first place".
 Robin Murray of Clash deemed the album "exhaustive and exhausting" and "the definitive word in this unlikely rock phenomenon – at its best, it's a feral reminder of how entertaining the genre can be".
+Exclaim! listed the album cover as 4th worst of the year, writing: "Italian rock pervs Måneskin specialize in making songs about sex sound as sterile and clumsy as possible, so it's only fitting that their album cover shows them ogling up the skirt of what appears to be a gigantic preteen.
+Yuck."

 Rolling Stone's David Browne found that "the ridiculousness of most of Rush!" is a demonstration of how Måneskin "only manage to confirm how hard rock & roll has to work these days to be noticed".
 Calling the project the "broadest stroke" of the band, Browne appreciated Max Martin's production, who "knows his way around a hook", and the revival of the "deadpan, half-spoken new-wave novelty".
 Alexis Petridis, reviewing the album for The Guardian, wrote that Måneskin capture their influences and make them "genuinely coherent" on the project, with an "oddly guileless" result.
 Petridis noted that what the project lacks is made up for with "enthusiasm" and "If that enthusiasm occasionally tips over into a cloying eagerness to please, more often it's infectious".
 Annabel Nugent of The Independent found that over the course of the album it is difficult to get a moment "where you don't have some fun", finding that nevertheless on first listen it sounds "amorphous".